ether/etherpad-lite-jquery-plugin/README.md

-     <h1>Etherpad jQuery Plugin Example</h1>

         # Description

-	This plugin easily allows you to add a pad from Etherpad in a web page.
+	The Etherpad jQuery Plugin Example plugin easily allows you to add a pad from Etherpad in a web page.
 It injects the pad contents into a div using iframes.

         # Usage
         <p>Include jQuery.js, include etherpad.js</p>